spaceoden/easyeffects-presets/README.md

 These are based on [Digitalone1's LoudnessEqualizer preset](https://github.com/Digitalone1/EasyEffects-Presets).
 I disliked the gate, multiband compressor, and EQ, so I removed those.
 The multiband compressor has been replaced with a standard compressor.

-Crossfeed+Compressor adds a crossfeed to make stereo panning milder.
+Crossfeed+Compressors adds a crossfeed to make stereo panning milder.
 Useful for headphones.